BLumia/dde-dock-pineappledatetime/README.md

 ### Usage

-You need do `apt build-dep dde-dock` first.

-You also need to install `dde-dock-dev` package: `apt install dde-dock-dev` .
+We assume you already enabled a `deb-src` source in your `/etc/apt/sources.list` thus you can use `apt build-dep <pkg-name>` to install build depts.
+Then you need do `apt build-dep dde-dock` first, and install `dde-dock-dev` package by doing `apt install dde-dock-dev`.
+Of course you can also install the build depts manually if you like.

 To compile and run: